Biological Sequence Design with GFlowNets: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Motivated by global health challenges such as antimicrobial resistance and the currently expensive and slow process of discovering new and useful biological sequences, we have introduced a generative active learning algorithm for sequences based on GFlowNets (as the candidate generator) and principles from Bayesian optimization (the estimation of epistemic uncertainty and the use of an acquisition function to score candidates), with the objective to produce diverse and novel sets of candidates.
 To achieve this, we discovered training GFlowNets could be greatly accelerated by using training sequences from the oracle (e.g., biological experiments) to construct additional training trajectories.
-We validated that both the use of epistemic uncertainty and the empirical distribution derived from the oracle outputs helped to obtain better results, in fact better than the state-of-the-art baselines we compared it to (based on genetic algorithms or RL), especially in terms of diversity and relative novelty of the generated candidates.
+We validated that both the use of epistemic uncertainty and the empirical distribution derived from the oracle outputs helped to obtain better results, especially in terms of diversity and relative novelty of the generated candidates.
 A \textbf{limitation} of the proposed method and others that involve both a proxy model and a generative policy is that we now have two separate learners, each with their hyper-parameters.
-On the other hand, the use of efficient optimization or generation is necessary in high-dimensional search spaces. \textbf{Future work} should explore how we can make the retraining of the proxy model more efficient, considering that this is a continual learning setting.
+On the other hand, the use of efficient optimization or generation is necessary in high-dimensional search spaces.
+We also note the poor performance on the GFP task with de novo generation struggling to find good candidates. \textbf{Future work} should explore how we can make the retraining of the proxy model more efficient, considering that this is a continual learning setting.
 Better estimators of information gain, non-autoregressive generative models taking advantage of the underlying structure in the data, and an outer loop policy handling multiple oracles with a different fidelity are natural extensions of this work.

 {\bf Software and Data:} The code is available at \href{https://github.com/MJ10/BioSeq-GFN-AL}{https://github.com/MJ10/BioSeq-GFN-AL}.